pm-pl/WorldProtect/README.md

 generating new Terrain.

 Show a text file when players enter a world.
 To explain players what is allowed (or not allowed) in specific worlds.
-For example you could warn players when they are entering a PvP world.
+For example, you could warn players when they are entering a PvP world.

 This plugin protects worlds from griefers by restricing placing and breaking